clubstudio/kickoff/readme.md

 ### bower.json

-Defines the default Bower dependencies.
-These are jQuery and HTML5shiv.
+Defines the default Bower dependencies, which are jQuery and HTML5shiv by default.

 ### package.json